microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/organizationsettings.md

 ---
 title: "organizationSettings resource type"
-description: "The organizationSettings resource contains settings which are applicable to the organization or the user objects within it."
+description: "Contains settings that are applicable to the organization or the user objects within it."
 localization_priority: Normal
 author: "kevinbellinger"
 ms.prod: "people"